codex-academy/Front-end-Field-Guide/performance.md

 # Performance

-Research is currently showing that [latency, not bandwidth, is the toughest constraint affecting network requests](https://www.igvita.com/2012/07/19/latency-the-new-web-performance-bottleneck/).
+Research is showing that [latency, not bandwidth, is the toughest constraint affecting network requests](https://www.igvita.com/2012/07/19/latency-the-new-web-performance-bottleneck/).
 The load time of a web page is [more affected by number of network requests than the size of the file](http://www.nateberkopec.com/2015/11/05/page-weight-doesnt-matter.html).

 That means that when we're building a website, we prefer fewer, larger, HTTP requests to many, smaller, ones.
 It's a bit of a balancing act, though.